ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 In order to reduce the size of the package, you need to configure `wallets` to import wallets.
 You can export related resources from `@ant-design/web3-wagmi`.
 If you don't have the resources you need, you can submit [Github issue](https://github.com/ant-design/ant-design-web3/issues) to tell us.
 You can also configure it yourself or submit a PR to support it.

 In addition, we recommend setting `eip6963` to `true` to avoid conflicts when users install multiple wallets.
+When the `eip6963` is configured, you no longer need to configure the wagmi `injected` Connector. wagmi's [multiInjectedProviderDiscovery](https://wagmi.sh/core/api/createConfig#multiinjectedproviderdiscovery) configuration defaults to `true` and will automatically add detected wallets.

 <code src="./demos/more-wallets.tsx"></code>